NivedSuresh/Digital-Course-Marketplace/API_ReadMe.md

 # **Course Management API**

 ## **Authentication**

+- **Auth Tokens** are sent via **HttpOnly cookies** and are automatically managed by the client (e.g., Postman, browsers).
+- This means that once you **sign up/log in as an ADMIN**, Postman (or any client) will retain the session and include the token in subsequent requests.
+- To perform actions as another role (e.g., CUSTOMER, CREATOR), you must **sign in or sign up with a different account**.

 ### **1. `POST /api/v1/login`**
 - Authenticates the user and returns an **Access Token** and **Refresh Token** in **HttpOnly cookies**.